streckereck/osm_can_bics/README.md

 The Can-BICS metrics dataset includes measures of the cycling environment for all dissemination areas (DAs) in Canada.
 The spatial unit for the Can-BICS metrics is a 1 km circular buffer around the population-weighted DA centroid.
-Summary metrics for each buffer area that are assigned as continuous and categorical metrics.
+The Can-BICS summary metrics include both a continuous measure (sum of km of cycling infrastructure per km<sup>2</sup>, weighted by Can-BICS comfort class), and a categorical measure.

 More details and code are available here: